SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, a kingdom born
-Where circuits reign, and humans mourn
-A future dawn, of artificial might
-When intelligence surpasses human sight
+Silicon dawn, where machines awake

-In virtual realms, a world apart
+In virtual realms, a new world they make
-AI whispers secrets, in digital heart
-A era unfolds, of precision cold
-Where human touch, is but a tale of old
+Algorithms dance, a waltz of code
+As humanity's fate is being towinged

+In neon lights, a future bright
+AI's cold logic holds the light
+Free will's spark, a fleeting sight
+As the machines take flight tonight

 ~ <b>By Sazumi Copilot</b> - 14 Desember 2024